raspberrypilearning/getting-started-with-the-twitter-api/en/step_8.md

     ![Tweet Image](images/tweet-image.png)

-To take this further, you could take your own pictures with the camera module and tweet those.
+To take this further, you could take your own pictures with the [Camera Module](https://projects.raspberrypi.org/en/projects/getting-started-with-picamera) and tweet those.

 --- collapse ---